 In part, the colonisation had seemed exciting to him.
 A call to adventure in a land of opportunity.
 A chance to be a part of something bigger than himself.
 A chance to grow.
 Though if he was being honest with himself (which he wasn’t inclined to be), it wasn’t the adventure that called to him, more the perception of said adventure.
 If anyone asked what he was up to, he could tell them he’d moved to Mars.
 It would define him.
 Though if he was really being honest with himself, he was running away.
 From nothing in particular.
 Just a general pressure.
 He thought Mars would give him a chance to breathe.
 A chance to be himself, free from the chains of expectation.

 The journey itself took just over a month.
 He got a job cleaning the cabins of elite colonisers as a way to cheapen his fare.
-As he scrubbed and mopped he dreamt how once they touched down, class distinctions would be abstracted — everyone would be equal: a pioneer, toiling to establish their place in the new world, deserving of the same respect as anyone else.
-He knew it was naive, but it wasn’t until he stepped off the transport that he saw to what extent.
-The aristocracy were met by their chauffeured buggies and driven off to their luxury accommodation and administerial jobs, leaving the rest of the Earthers at the port, waiting for the subrail to take them to the city-domes.
-As he sat there, he noted the faces of his competitors, for that’s what they were now — rivals in the quest for a better life; these exiles, economic refugees, lost souls, all here for the same reason: the Martian Dream.
+As he scrubbed and mopped he dreamt how once they touched down class distinctions would be abstracted — everyone would be equal: pioneers toiling to establish their place in the new world, deserving of the same respect as everyone else.
+He knew it was naive but it wasn’t until he stepped off the transport that he saw to what extent.
+The aristocracy were met by pristine rovers — chauffeured off to their luxury accommodation and administerial positions — while the rest of the Earthers waited for the sub-rail to take them to the city-domes.
+As he waited he noted the faces of his competitors, for that’s what they were now — rivals in the quest for a better life; these exiles, economic refugees, lost souls; all here for the same reason; all here seeking the Martian dream.

-They weren’t true pioneers, terraforming the rock or founding settlements — that had been established generations before their arrival — they were just bodies to fill the shiny, corporate fiefdoms which propped up the automated mining industry.
+They weren’t true pioneers, terraforming the rock or founding settlements — those had been established generations before their arrival — they were just bodies to fill the shiny, corporate fiefdoms which propped up the largely automated mining industry.
 But it was still an adventure to him.
-He looked out across the red rock to the distant outline of New Colgate and wondered what he’d find there.
+He looked out across the red rock to the distant outline of New Nestlé™ City and wondered what he’d find there.

-Once he’d reached his temporary lodgings, a shared dorm on the outskirts of the city, he collapsed on his bunk, sleeping for the best part of a day.
+Once he’d reached his temporary lodgings — a shared dorm on the outskirts of the city — he collapsed on his bunk, sleeping for the best part of a day.
 Then he set about starting his new life.
 He felt abnormally driven, fuelled by a mix of nerves and necessity.
 He needed to find a room and a job to pay his way.
-He had an advantage over other new arrivals as he’d been raised with the customs common on Mars and spoke prime-tongue.
-He quickly found a bedsit in the heart of the city and a job at a nearby diner.
+He had an advantage over some of the other new arrivals as he’d been raised with the customs common to Mars, and he spoke prime-tongue.
+He quickly found a modest residence-pod in the heart of the city and a job at a nearby nutrition dispensary.
 He was relieved to know he could support himself, but it was just a temporary commitment; something to keep him going until he’d truly settled.

-He felt good; high on self-reliance.
+He felt good, high on self-reliance.
 He’d proven to himself he could best a challenge if he set his mind to it.
-Over the next few months he shaped a simple, pleasant existence.
+Over the next few months he shaped a simple, pleasant existence for himself.
 It was his and his alone.

-Initially he was too caught up in the thrill of starting a new life to process his surroundings, but gradually he took it all in.
+Initially he was too caught up in the thrill of starting a new life to process his surroundings but gradually he took it all in.
 There was a lot to like about life on Mars.
-New Colgate was different from the cities back home — functional; calm; a stark contrast to the chaotic clutter of Earth.
-It was meticulously planned; engineered to make life easier, and orderly in a way that made him feel secure.
+New Nestlé™ was different from the cities back home — functional; calm; a stark contrast to the chaotic clutter of Earth.
+It was meticulously planned, engineered to make life easier, and orderly in a way that made him feel secure.
 Not to mention there was more space, clean, filtered air, and a lot more greenery (go figure).
 The people were pleasant too.
 Everyone polite and friendly, always smiling, free from Earth’s malaise.
 He even earned a little more doing the same job he’d done on Earth.
 But what he valued most was the anonymity.
 He could be a new person here.
 Or not.
 He could be anyone he wanted.
 Or no one.
-There was no one from school he could bump into, no awkward chit-chat, no telling people what he was “up to.”
+There was no one from his old education collective he could bump into; no awkward chit-chat, no telling people what he was “up to”.
 In a sense his wishes were fulfilled, he was free here.

 And so he’d achieved his goal of self sufficiency.
 He was an island.
 He’d carved out a living for himself with his own two hands.
-But..
-Was that it?
-As he settled further into his new life the fervent urgency dissipated and he fell into a safe routine.
+But… Was that it?
+As he settled further into his new life his urgent determination dissipated and soon he fell into a safe routine.
 A routine he knew too well.
 It was as though he’d scaled the garden wall, only to drop down the other side and find himself in another, very similar garden.
 Sure, some of the flowers were different, but it had the same neat lawn, the same washing-line running through it, the same exact layout.
 Maybe the grass was always greener… Or the dirt redder, or whatever.
-It didn’t help that Social had advanced to the point where you were constantly updated on your friends’ lives, even if you lived on another planet.
+It didn’t help that socials had advanced to the point where you were constantly updated on your friends’ lives, even if you lived on another planet.
 He couldn’t escape their successes.
 He could still see everyone excelling while he stood still (albeit in a different place).
 It was hard to embrace his newfound anonymity when he was perpetually reminded of who he was — and who he wasn’t.
-He considered turning off his comms chip, but he wasn’t ready to leave Earth behind for good.
+He considered turning off his comms chip but he wasn’t ready to leave Earth behind for good.
 Then who would he be?

-As the sheen began to wear off the Martian Dream, he started to see New Colgate in a different light — less magic hour, more office fluorescence.
-The city’s functionality hindered its potential for fun; its pristine design was sterile and lacked personality; and he’d begun to sense there was nothing behind the people’s smiles — no deeper connection.
+As the sheen began to wear off the Martian Dream, he started to see New Nestlé™ in a different light — less magic hour, more office fluorescence.
+The city’s functionality hindered its potential for spontaneous fun, its pristine design lacked personality, and he’d begun to sense there was nothing behind the people’s smiles — no deeper connection.
 He soon realised that even his precious anonymity was a double-edged sword, the other side of the blade severing his ties to the world, leaving him isolated.
 While he had made friendly acquaintances, he had no real supports; no connections to help him move up in the world; no bridges.
 He was an island; an outsider; he felt he would always be an Earther on Mars.

-He recognised the anxieties from back home — baggage he’d unwittingly packed; the general pressure descended anew.
+He recognised the anxieties from back home — baggage he’d unwittingly packed — and felt the general pressure descend anew.
 But he couldn’t blame his surroundings for his failings again.
-He had to consider that maybe problem wasn’t with his location in the galaxy, but with himself.
+He had to consider that the problem wasn’t his location in the galaxy, but himself.
 He couldn’t run from it anymore.

 The nerves were waiting for him on the transport, right where he’d left them.
-The same sense of plunging into the unknown, only the excitement he’d felt on emigrating had been replaced with a sense of dread; his head filled with what people would think of his retreat; his defeat.
+It was the same sense of plunging into the unknown, only the excitement he’d felt on emigrating had been replaced by a sense of dread.
+His head filled with what people would think of his retreat.
+His defeat.
 He wondered if he was making a mistake by returning — he’d never have another chance to start again.
-The doubts circled him like wolves — maybe if he’d tried harder, maybe if he’d stayed longer, maybe if he’d wanted it more.
-Maybe things were worse than he remembered back on Earth; maybe the grass being greener was just something he’d heard so much he’d begun to believe it — maybe it was just an excuse people used so they could neglect their lawns.
+The doubts circled him like wolves: maybe if he’d tried harder, maybe if he’d stayed longer, maybe if he’d wanted it more.
+Maybe things were worse than he remembered back on Earth.
+Maybe the grass always being greener was just something he’d heard so much he’d begun to believe it.
+Maybe it was just an excuse people used so they could neglect their lawns.
 But there was no turning back now.

 Amid his confusion one thing was clear.
-To continue his search for solace, he would have to journey within; deep inside himself.
+To continue his search for solace he would have to journey deep within.
 And not in the figurative sense.
-To get to the root of the matter, he’d have to clone himself, shrink himself, then literally travel up his own nose, into his own brain, and remove whatever was making him feel this way.
+To get to the root of the matter he’d have to clone himself, shrink himself, then literally travel up his own nose, into his own brain, and find whatever was making him feel this way.
 Because this is a science fiction story.